Food Dyes & Additives Proven Unsafe!

 Caution: Do not consume if sensitive to aspirin.

-In 2003 the FDA sent out a safety warning concerning the use of Blue no. 1 in a medical procedure:
+In 2003 the FDA sent out a safety warning concerning the use of Blue No. 1 in a medical procedure:

 “There were several reports of toxicity, including death, temporally associated with the use of FD & C Blue No. 1 (Blue 1) in enteral feeding solutions.
 The dye was used to help detection and/or monitoring of pulmonary aspiration in patients being fed by an enteral feeding tube.
-Reported episodes were manifested by blue discolouration of the skin, urine, faeces or serum and were associated with serious complications such as refractory hypotension, metabolic acidosis and death.
+Reported episodes were manifested by blue discolouration of the skin, urine, feces or serum and were associated with serious complications such as refractory hypotension, metabolic acidosis and death.
 Seriously ill patients, particularly those with a likely increase in gut permeability, may be at greater risk.”

 Why do we Need Food Dyes Anyway?

-That unprocessed natural and organic whole foods free of preservatives, additives and chemicals are the only foods we should be eating in order to be healthy and to live a long energetic life!
+That unprocessed natural and organic whole foods free of preservatives, additives, and chemicals are the only foods we should be eating in order to be healthy and to live a long energetic life!

-And no research is required…only common sense!
+And no research is required to come to this conclusion…only common sense!